-CONNECTING THE AC POWER ADAPTER
+CONNECTING THE AC POWER CORD

-Connect the supplied AC power adapter to the dedicated socket on the rear of the instrument.
+Connect the supplied power cord to the dedicated socket on the rear of the instrument.
 Then, plug it into a wall socket.
+You don't need to worry about the local voltage, since the Pa60 uses a universal power adapter.